mljar/mercury/README.md

 ### Share mutliple notebooks

 You can share as many notebooks as you want.
 There is a gallery with notebooks in the home view of the Mercury.
-You can select any notebook by clicking the `Open` button.

 <p align="center">
   <a href="http://mercury.mljar.com" target="_blank">